MakeShiftArtist/api-docs/docs/monke.md

 }
 ```

-- 404 - No such userA user of this id does not exist
+- 404 - No such user
+A user of this id does not exist

 ```JSON
 {